-Our 15 years of experience designing, nurturing and sustaining cross-sector approaches demonstrate its unique, valuable role in improving education and employment outcomes.
-To that end, we organize our work around four core functions:
+Our 15 years of experience innovating service delivery, leveraging funding, aligning partners and enhancing systems supports better outcomes in education and employment for youth in Philadelphia.
+To that end, we organize our work around three core roles:

-Utilizing our collective impact model, we have accomplished a lot alongside our partners Together, we have leveraged funds and increased our impact, particularly in the following areas:
+Utilizing our collective impact model, we have accomplished a lot alongside our partners.
+Together, we have leveraged funds and increased our impact, PYN manages several collaborative efforts that demonstrate our impact, particularly in the following areas:

 At PYN, we believe there are plenty of good reasons to be optimistic about our city's collective abilities to prepare young people for successful futures.

 Our well-established approaches reflect both research and experience and help us achieve our goals.
 We are the managing partner of several collaborative efforts dedicated to improving educational and economic outcomes for youth including Project U-Turn and WorkReady Philadelphia.